Progressive Party (Singapore): Party ideology

+Policies

+In 1951, PP drafted a law for the setting up of a Central Provident Fund (CPF), which was approved by the British government in 1954.
+The CPF scheme provides financial security for workers in their retirement or for workers who were unable to work.
+It came into effect in 1955 when Marshall took office after winning the general election that year.
+Decades later, the CPF scheme still exists in modern-day Singapore with few revisions and changes.

-PP was involved in the passing of the Central Provident Fund Bill in 1954, and setting up the Singapore Improvement Trust, which predated the Housing Development Board.
-It supported the formation of the Public Service Commission in 1951, advancement of English as the sole first language of the legislature, and the continued preservation of Singapore's free port status.
-It also supported granting citizenship to about 250,000 Chinese immigrants at that time.
-Some of the reforms that it advocated were represented in the Rendel Constitution.
+It was also involved in reforming the Singapore Improvement Trust (SIT), which predated the Housing Development Board (HDB).
+It supported the formation of the Public Service Commission (PSC) in 1951, the advancement of English as the sole first language of the legislature and the continued preservation of Singapore's free port status.
+It also supported granting citizenship to about 250,000 ethnic Chinese that was living in Singapore at that time.
+Some of the reforms that it advocated were represented in the Rendel Constitution in 1955.

 Legislative Council

-In the Legislative Council, PP worked closely with the British Government.
-PP fought for equal treatment with both local and European civil servants, but this did not please the Chinese-educated locals, who were very unhappy with the party's Pro-British stance.
+In the Legislative Council, PP worked closely with the British government.
+The PP nevertheless fought for equal treatment with both local and European civil servants, but this did not please the Chinese-educated locals enough, who were not happy with the party's pro-British stance.

-Central Provident Fund

-In 1951, PP drafted a law for the setting up of a Central Provident Fund, and it was approved by the British government in 1954.
-The CPF scheme provides financial security for workers in their retirement or for workers who were unable to work, it came into effect in 1955, when Marshall took office, and even after so many years, the CPF scheme despite having a few revisions and changes, remains in Singapore.